Martnat8/ROB421-Portfolio/README.md

 # ROB 421 – BAJAN Robotics Team Term Project

 This repository contains the final project for the **BAJAN Robotics team** in **ROB 421: Applied Robotics** at Oregon State University.
-The project centers around SAMI, a servo-actuated humanoid robot capable of interpreting human pose using MediaPipe and responding with expressive movements and animations.
+The project centers around [SAMI](https://github.com/jlruballos/sami_ws), a servo-actuated humanoid robot.
+The main component we developed is a series of ROS2 nodes that take in a camera feed and, using Google's Mediapipe, has SAMI mirror your motions.
+The second is integrating an LCD screen and simulating facial expressions.
+We hope you enjoy!
+We had a great time working on this.

 ---